 “Liquid Color Concentrate” means a fluid extract from fruits and/or vegetables reduced by driving off water that has the purpose of altering the color of materials and/or food.

+"Liquid Hydrocarbon Fuel” or “LHF” means produced motor gasoline blendstocks, diesel, lubricants, jet fuel, hydrocarbon gas liquids sold as finished fuels, and any functionally equivalent biomass-derived hydrocarbon fuels or biomass-derived hydrocarbon fuel blendstocks, such as renewable diesel, renewable naphtha, and sustainable aviation fuel.
+Liquid hydrocarbon fuels exclude unfinished oils, residual oils, refinery fuel gas, petroleum coke, ethanol, biodiesel, asphalt, and road oils.

 “Liquid Hydrogen” means hydrogen in a liquid state.

 “Lobbying” for the purposes of sections 95892(d)(7) and 95893(d)(7) means communicating directly or through an agent with any federal or State elected official, agency official, or legislative official for the purpose of influencing legislative or administrative action.